Volunteers @ease Groningen

 Many young people find it difficult to talk about suicide.
 But we know that talking about suicidal thoughts can be very relieving.
 It helps to take away the loneliness and the tension.
 You become calmer.

 The other person can help you organize your thoughts.
-And will try to find a solution together with you.
+Together you will try to find a solution.

 Do you want to know something about your health?
 Go to www.jouwggd.nl.
 Here you will find answers to questions about your body,